GSA-TTS/atj-platform/README.md

 pnpm install
 ```

+To install the browsers needed for the Storybook testing with `@vitest/browser`, you need to do a one-time install with `pnpx install playwright --with-deps`.
 To run the complete test suite, with coverage metrics generated:

 ```bash
 pnpm test